-Navy should mitigate existing contamination beneath the tanks starting with the area adjacent to Red Hill groundwater monitoring well 2 to contain and prevent contamination from extending beyond the current location (e.g. active remedial activities like pump and treat).
+Navy should mitigate existing contamination beneath the tanks starting with the area adjacent to Red Hill groundwater monitoring well RHMW02 to contain and prevent contamination from extending beyond the current location (e.g. active remedial activities like pump and treat).

-Navy should develop a system to continuously monitor the soil vapor probes as a form of leak detection, with alarm set points to alert operator(s) of organic vapors rising above pre-determined concentrations.
+Navy should consider developing a system to continuously monitor the soil vapor probes as a form of leak detection, with alarm set points to alert operator(s) of organic vapors rising above pre-determined concentrations.

 Further recommendations by BWS